Deploy React/Vue build output without wiring a Git-based host

 A large part of the frontend ecosystem assumes a Git-connected host, but many review workflows do not need branch previews, monorepo integration, or production infrastructure.

 When the goal is simply “show this UI to another person,” deploying the built folder is often enough and much faster.
+Users do not need to know the term dist: it just means the folder created by npm run build or a framework export command.

 What makes a good preview deploy tool